 So

-That single example shows the full pattern.
 Each position in the answer comes from one row-column pairing.

+Mixing up rows and columns.
 Each entry needs one specific row from the first matrix and one specific column from the second.
-Reusing the wrong column is a very common bookkeeping error.
+Reusing the wrong column is a common bookkeeping error.

-Matrix multiplication is used when one linear process is followed by another.
-In an introductory course, that often appears in systems of equations or geometric transformations.
-In applications, the same idea shows up in computer graphics, data models, and scientific computing.
+Matrix multiplication is used when one linear process is followed by another: systems of equations and geometric transformations in introductory courses, and computer graphics, data models, and scientific computing in applications.
+The intuition is simple: one matrix acts first, and the next matrix acts on that result.

 Need help with a problem?